Opera Singer

 Any advice on how to achieve vibrato?
 How about belting a note?
 Thanks for the great answers :-)!

-Asked by Anonymous follow-up over 10 years ago
+Asked by Anonymous follow-up almost 11 years ago

 Hi!
 Thanks for the compliment.
 It's my pleasure.
 Although- this one I feel is one that I think is best addressed by a teacher one-on-one.
 Vibrato should be a natural result of proper breath and support.
 Warm up with a few exercises to get your breath moving with proper support.
 The one exercise I'd think would help most is to sing "oo" at 2 note intervals (ie F-G, F#-G#, and on up the keys and down).
 Start slowly, almost 'sliding' between the notes- keeping the connection legato rather than singing them as 'separate' or staccato notes.
 Pick up the pace gradually until you're trilling betwen the notes.
 While trill isn't vibrato, it may help you get used to the sensation of oscillation.
 And it's a healthy vocal exercise regardless that will help you with pitch, support, legato and trilling.